-The KUKA Controlling department was to use the new tool to create its annual year-end forecasts, a rolling monthly quarterly forecast, and to introduce a three-year budget.
+The KUKA Controlling department was to use the new solution to create its annual year-end forecasts, a rolling monthly quarterly forecast, and to introduce a three-year budget.

-says Christina Stark, Global Demand Manager at KUKA.
-The company also wanted to integrate production resources and past figures into their planning.
+The company also wanted to integrate production resources and past figures into its planning process.

 "Looking for the right tools and partners we pretty much evaluated every standardized planning solution on the market.
-We quickly realized that our standard planning requirements were too specific because we place such a great emphasis on analytic functions.
-It eventually became clear that our requirements could only really be met by a business intelligence tool that includes planning features."
+We quickly realized that our standard planning requirements were too specific because we placed such a great emphasis on analytic functions.
+It eventually became clear that our requirements could only really be met by a business intelligence tool that includes planning features," says Axel.

-The budget planning went live as scheduled – to the tangible benefit of Controlling, as Brand confirms:
+The budget planning went live as scheduled, to the tangible benefit of the Controlling team, as Sebastian confirms:

 "Before, we were all sending different versions of Excel spreadsheets around the world – the problem being that these versions were no longer up-to-date and difficult to merge.
 Now the figures are just there – all in one system, all in one format.
 For the first time ever we have a proper workflow."

-Together with the planning data input screen, sales companies were provided with predefined reports, which they can use to check the plausibility of their data entries instantly and easily match the planning figures against the stored historical data.
-This gives Controlling the ability to track the planning status at every approval stage and to check which stage the planning is currently at.
+Together with the planning data input screen, KUKA's sales companies are now provided with predefined reports which they can use to check the plausibility of their data entries instantly and easily match the planning figures against the stored historical data.
+This gives the Controlling team the ability to track the planning status at every approval stage and to check which stage the planning is currently at.
 Controlling can also view and analyze scheduled planning objects as soon as they are entered into the system.

 The demand and master plan was implemented in a further step.
 Sales planning can be applied after the demand planning figures are verified.
-At this stage, the data is planned in more detail, allocated to a production plant and matched against the available production resources.
-This results in a "master plan", upon which material procurement and resources planning are then based.
+At this stage, the data is planned in more detail, allocated to a production plant, and matched against the available production resources.
+This results in a 'master plan' upon which material procurement and resource planning are based.

-"Sales Management teams in the sales units now have the chance to lead their employees through effective processes and tools.
-We can also visualize our sales planning in much more detail."
+"Sales Managers in the sales units now have the chance to lead their employees through effective processes and tools.
+We can also visualize our sales planning in much more detail," adds Sebastian.